korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 ```

 I'll start with the second option.
-I'll change my code, adding a new line, then passing another option,
+I'll change my code, add a new line, then pass another option,
 from the _StandardOpenOption_ enum.
 Here, I'll specify the _APPEND_ constant,
 which means any text that's written to the file,